Weesam01/Python-Homework/README.md

 # Python-Homework

-Im Slowly getting the hang of this...HAHAHAAH
+Im slowly getting the hang of this...HAHAHAAH